Connect with us

 It was a difficult decision for the 23-year-old Laguna native, but a necessary one, as he is expecting his first child later this year.

-Austria leaves La Salle as a two-time UAAP champion, having won both the men’s 5-on-5 and 3×3 titles in Season 86.
+Austria leaves La Salle as a three-time UAAP champion, having won both the men’s 5-on-5 and 3×3 titles in Season 86.
 He was also named the Most Valuable Player of the 3×3 tournament that season.

 Over four years with the Green Archers, Austria played in 52 games, averaging 5.32 points per contest.